Frequently Asked Questions

-How does the Primary Care Track differ from the traditional residency training program?
+How does the Primary Care Track differ from the categorical training program?

-Primary Care Track residents participate in a six-month ambulatory long block, which includes additional clinic sessions and dedicated curriculum and electives.
-During the PGY2 and PGY3 years, a second continuity clinic is added at a site based on the individual resident's interests.
+Primary Care Track residents participate in a six-month ambulatory long block, which includes additional clinic sessions and dedicated curriculum and electives, during their junior and senior years.
+In addition, a second continuity clinic is added at a site based on the individual resident's interests.
 Primary Care Track residents also participate in the bimonthly Primary Care Seminar and are invited to quarterly Primary Care Interest Groups and Social Events.
 In addition, they receive regular mentorship and career counseling.
-Primary Care Track residents have approximately the same number of general medicine inpatient rotations as their categorical program colleagues but one fewer intensive care unit rotations each year.
+Primary Care Track residents have approximately the same number of general medicine inpatient rotations as their categorical program colleagues.
+They tend to have somewhat fewer specialty inpatient rotations and intensive care unit rotations.

-How do I apply for a position in the Primary Care Track or HIV Primary Care Track?
+How do I apply for a position in the Primary Care Track?

-There is a separate match for both of these tracks, but we encourage all applicants who are interested in BIDMC to also apply to the categorical program.
-We plan to match 4 Primary Care Track and 4 HIV Primary Care Track residents annually.
-Up to 2 additional Primary Care Track slot will be made available for interns who are in the categorical program, but there is no guarantee of placement.
-Only residents who match for the HIV Primary Care Track will be able to participate in this program.
+There is a separate match for the Primary Care Track.
+We plan to match four Primary Care Track residents annually.
+Up to two additional Primary Care Track slots are generally offered for interns in the categorical program, but there is no guarantee of placement.

 How many residents in the Primary Care Track enter careers in primary care medicine?

-Historically, approximately 70% of the Primary Care Track's graduates have entered primary care careers.
-We anticipate that this percentage will increase with the adoption of a separate match.
-Of those who choose to pursue specialty fellowships, many practice a mix of subspecialty and general medicine.
+Historically, over three-quarters of the Primary Care Track's graduates have entered primary care careers.
+Of those who choose to pursue subspecialty fellowships, many practice a mixture of general and subspecialty ambulatory medicine.